-Sifting through unsuitable candidates is one of the biggest time wasters in the recruitment process, and can also mean that you miss out on hiring the perfect person because they get offered another job whilst you’re still sorting through interviewees.
-Before you post a position online or start looking for a new software developer, it’s incredibly useful to define exactly what you are looking for.
+Sifting through unsuitable candidates is one of the biggest software developer hiring challenges, and can also mean that you miss out on hiring the perfect person because they get offered another job whilst you’re still sorting through interviewees.
+Before you post a position online or start thinking about how to hire a software engineer, it’s incredibly useful to define exactly what you are looking for.

 Ask yourself the following:

 - What is the issue you are trying to resolve?
 Is there a specific product you are looking to develop that requires certain skills or experience, or are you looking for a new team member for a current project?